andrey-nekrasov/oam_theme_settler/README.md

-Locus Map theme for OpenAndroMaps and new LoMaps V4+.
+Rendertheme for LocusMap.
+Support OpenAndroMaps and new LoMaps V4+.
 Menu - ru/en/de.